Deportivo de A Coruña

-Real Club Deportivo de La Coruña (lit.
-'Royal Sporting Club of La Coruña'), commonly known as Deportivo La Coruña (/es/) or simply Depor, is a Spanish professional football club based in the city of A Coruña, Galicia, that competes in the Segunda División, the second tier of Spanish football league system.
+Real Club Deportivo de A Coruña (lit.
+'Royal Sporting Club of A Coruña'; spelled as Deportivo da Coruña in Galician), also known as Deportivo La Coruña, RC Deportivo or simply as Deportivo, is a Spanish professional football club based in the city of A Coruña, Galicia, that competes in La Liga, the top tier of Spanish football league system.

-Founded in 1906 as Club Deportivo de la Sala Calvet by Federico Fernández-Amor Calvet, Deportivo have won the La Liga title once, in the 1999–2000 season, and finished as runner-up on five occasions.
+Founded in 1906 as Club Deportivo de la Sala Calvet by Federico Fernández-Amor Calvet, Deportivo have won the La Liga title once, in the 1999–2000 season, and finished as runners-up on five occasions.
 The club have also won the Spanish Cup twice (1994–95 and 2001–02), three Spanish Super Cups (1995, 2000 and 2002), and the now defunct Concurso España (1912).
 The Blue and Whites were a regular fixture in the top positions of La Liga for the best part of 20 years, from 1992 to 2010, finishing in the top half of the table in 16 out of 19 seasons, and are ranked 12th in the all-time La Liga table.
 As a result, the club was a regular participant in European competitions, playing in the UEFA Champions League for five consecutive seasons between 2000–01 and 2004–05, reaching the quarter-finals twice and reaching the semi-finals in the 2003–04 season.

 Deportivo have played their home games at the 32,490-capacity Riazor since 1944, when the stadium was built.
 Their traditional home kit consists of blue and white striped shirts with blue shorts and socks.
 The club has a long-standing rivalry with Celta Vigo, and matches between the two sides are known as the Galician derby.